aylacura/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This blog website is built on a starter template for [Learn Next.js](https://nextjs.org/learn) by following the tutorial.